Prince Baudouin of Belgium

 Prince Baudouin of Belgium (3 June 1869 – 23 January 1891) was the first child and eldest son of Prince Philippe, Count of Flanders, and his wife, Princess Marie of Hohenzollern-Sigmaringen.
 After Baudouin's death, his younger brother eventually became heir presumptive after the death of their father, and later succeeded their uncle Leopold II as Albert I of Belgium.

 Biography

 Baudouin was the nephew of Leopold II of Belgium.
 Leopold II's only son, Leopold, Duke of Brabant, died five months before Baudouin's birth.
 This death left the king's younger brother, Prince Philippe, Count of Flanders, as the only person in line for the Belgian throne.
 Baudouin's birth in June 1869 was celebrated throughout the country.
 He was second in line to the throne at the time of his birth, after his father.
 Leopold was to have one more child, another daughter, Clémentine.
-Baudouin was thus groomed to eventually succeed his uncle as king.
+Baudouin was thus groomed to eventually succeed to the throne.

 Prince Baudouin became popular with Flemings, the Dutch-speaking people of the Flanders region.
 Unlike King Leopold, who generally spoke only in French, in 1887 Baudouin addressed a large crowd in perfect Dutch and was thereafter hailed by the Flemish Movement as "our Flemish prince".